-While principles are standards that influence landscape designs, individual components that support these principles may fall under more than one principle.
-For example, color in landscape design is a component that may influence numerous principles, such as focalization, balance and unity.
-Likewise, plant choices may also influence numerous principles, such as simplicity, proportion and rhythm.
-An effective landscape design considers not only the six basic principles but also the component subsets that populate these principles.
+While principles are standards that influence landscape designs, individual components can support more than one principle.
+For example, color in landscape design is a component that may influence focalization, balance, and unity.
+Plant choices can influence the principles of simplicity, proportion, and rhythm.
+An effective landscape design considers not only the six basic principles, but also the component subsets that populate these principles.

 Color in Landscape Design

 Landscape designers and other artists commonly use the color wheel.
-University of Florida IFAS Extension explains this color wheel by separating its arrangement of colors into three primary colors (red, yellow and blue), three secondary colors (orange, green and purple) and six tertiary colors.
+The color wheel is separated by its arrangement of colors into three primary colors (red, yellow, and blue), three secondary colors (orange, green, and purple) and six tertiary colors.
 Color theory defines the relationship of these colors on the color wheel and helps designers choose a color scheme that's complementary, with choices that exist on opposite sides of the color wheel, such as red and green.

 Plants in Landscape Design

-Large trees, small trees, shrubs, perennials, vines and ground covers are just some of the plant types to consider.
-Plant forms also cover a lot of territory, with shapes ranging from rounded, columnar, upright, cascading and vase-shaped.
+Large trees, small trees, shrubs, perennials, vines, and ground covers are just some of the plant types to consider.
+Plant forms also cover a lot of territory, including rounded, columnar, upright, cascading, and vase-shaped.
 These and other architectural design elements found in different types of plants contribute interest to a well-appointed landscape.

 Garden Structures in Landscape Design

 Arbors, pergolas and trellises are some examples of garden structures that boost design appeal while supporting vines.
-Although these terms are sometimes used interchangeably, University of Florida IFAS Extension makes a distinction between their forms and functions.
+Although these terms are sometimes used interchangeably, there is a distinction between their forms and functions.

-An arbor may be either a partially enclosed or recessed area that's shaded by trees, but a garden arbor also refers to a structure that supports vines over its latticework with a bench underneath.
+An arbor may be either a partially enclosed or a recessed area that's shaded by trees, but a garden arbor also refers to a structure that supports vines over its latticework with a bench underneath.
 A trellis is essentially an arbor without the bench, although other types of trellises are flat structures attached to walls or used as freestanding structures against walls.
-A pergola is a long trellis structure over a walkway, typically covered with vines.
+A pergola is a long trellis structure over a walkway and is typically covered with vines.